 About Mickey Beyer-Clausen

 Over the past 20 years, Danish-born, New York-based serial entrepreneur and philanthropist Mickey Beyer-Clausen has established a solid track record of innovation, creation, and execution.
-In the ’90s, he was one of the first to launch successful Internet businesses and today he's building companies around innovations that improve the human or planetary condition.
-His output includes six sustainable businesses in the technology sector and one foundation.
+In the ’90s, he was one of the first to launch successful Internet businesses and today he's building genre-defining companies around innovations that have the potential to improve the human or planetary condition.
+His output includes several sustainable businesses in the technology sector and a foundation.

-Prior to founding Mental Workout and Timeshifter, Mickey co-founded two of the most versatile domain name services in the world, Speednames and Ascio Technologies, as well as Trunk Archive, a full service image licensing agency representing the most engaging and sought after photographers.
+Prior to founding Timeshifter and Mental Workout, Mickey co-founded two of the most versatile domain name services in the world, Speednames and Ascio Technologies, as well as Trunk Archive, a full service image licensing agency representing the most engaging and sought after photographers.
 These companies have all been acquired.

 Over the last 15 years, Mickey has also been involved in many initiatives promoting Denmark's interests abroad.
 Since Mickey moved to New York in 2006, he has facilitated connections between Danish and American companies, and organized or contributed to events that inspire collaboration between the two countries.